 - the condition being treated

 - where the transplant is performed

-There is a possibility that some of the symptoms you experience post-transplant will remain with you for the rest of your life.
+There’s a possibility that some of the symptoms you experience after the transplant will remain with you for the rest of your life.